IndisputableMonolith.Physics.PhotonStatisticsFromRS

 scope and limits

-- Does not treat thermal or squeezed states.
+- Does not treat thermal, Fock, or squeezed photon statistics beyond regime labels.

-- Does not invoke the eight-tick octave or alpha band.
+- Does not connect to the mass ladder, eight-tick octave, or alpha band.